fk0u/ViMusic/README.md

 </p>

 #### ⭐ Fork-Exclusive Features
+* 🎤 **Apple Music-Style Lyrics:** Full-screen immersive experience with per-word highlighting, subtle background effects, and smooth animations.
-* 🎤 **Word-Level Synced Lyrics:** Real-time, per-word highlighting for a true karaoke experience.
+* 🎶 **Word-Level Synced Lyrics:** Real-time, per-word highlighting for a true karaoke experience.
 * ↔️ **Generic Playlist Import:** Import your playlists from any source that can export to a `.csv` file.
 * 💾 **Intelligent Lyrics Caching:** Word-level lyrics are cached locally to save data and reduce loading times.
 * 🚀 **Enhanced Reliability:** Uses the battle-tested **NewPipeExtractor** engine for fetching music streams.